Mourning the summer of 1862

 "We have a really important charge when interpreting these sites, because people are not learning it in school.
 There's a huge ignorance, not just about Dakota history but about the Dakota presence, too.''

 No one taught me what Leonard calls "the icky history.''
-But every branch of my family Norwegians, Swedes, Germans settled on what once was Dakota land.
-I owe it to the Dakota to learn.
+But every branch of my family Norwegians, Swedes, Germans and Scots settled on what once was Dakota or Ho-Chunk land.
+I owe it to the indigenous people to learn.

 Following Joseph Brown